koverton/solace-monitoring-extension/README.md

 You will also need to obtain the AppDynamics `machine-agent.jar` and `appd-exts-commons.jar` appropriate to the version of you AppDynamics MachineAgent.
 You should get this from AppDynamics.

+### Build and Deploy Steps

-1. Type `mvn clean install` in the command line from the solace-monitoring-extension directory
+1. Type `mvn clean install` in the commandline from the solace-monitoring-extension directory
 2. Deploy the output file `target/SolaceMonitor.zip` into `<machineagent install dir>/monitors/`
 3. Unzip the deployed file
 4. Restart the MachineAgent